 While tall, focal point thriller flowers might be where you start your container garden, they aren't the most important bloom in the pot.
-"Spiller" plants, which trail over the side of the container, help soften the edges and create a more finished, professional look.
-These are some of our favorite options.
+"Spiller" plants, which trail over the side of the container, help soften the edges and create a more finished, professional look to your mini flower garden.

 01 of 24